IN2-Moist/2Take1-Moist-Script/README.md

 ## Mission Protection Settings Hotkey

-> | <LCTRL>+<LSHIFT>+<M> | Hold Left Control + Left Shift Down and Press M Key to switch Mission Protection Settings on/off tThis will only turn the feature on and off the feature will do the rest when a mission is detected
+> | <LCTRL>+<LSHIFT>+<M> | Hold Left Control + Left Shift Down and Press M Key to switch Mission Protection Settings on/off This will only turn the feature on and off the feature will do the rest when a mission is detected

 ## Set Time Scale